sttoracle/ORACASB/README.md

 ![](images/CASB/01-add-salesforce-app.png)

-> For your information : If a SalesForce account is federated with a supported Cloud Identity Provider ( IdP ) you can select the "The users of this app instance log in using single sign-on through an identity provider" checkbox and select the Identity Provider being used from a list of pre-configured providers
+> For your information: If a SalesForce account is federated with a supported Cloud Identity Provider ( IdP ) you can select the "The users of this app instance log in using single sign-on through an identity provider" checkbox and select the Identity Provider being used from a list of pre-configured providers

 #### **STEP 4**: Select Monitoring Type